sr39/gizmo-debug/scripts/gizmo_documentation.md

 #ENERGY_ENTROPY_SWITCH_IS_ACTIVE # enable energy-entropy switch as described in GIZMO methods paper.
 This can greatly improve performance on some problems where the
                                 # the flow is very cold and highly super-sonic. it can cause problems in multi-phase flows with strong cooling, though, and is not compatible with non-barytropic equations of state
 #FORCE_ENTROPIC_EOS_BELOW=(0.01) # set (manually) the alternative energy-entropy switch which is enabled by default in MFM/MFV: if relative velocities are below this threshold, it uses the entropic EOS
+#EOS_GMC_BAROTROPIC             # Barotropic EOS calibratied to Masunaga & Inutsuka 2000; useful for test problems in small-scale star formation such as cloud collapse, jet launching.
+See Federrath et al. 2014ApJ...790..128F
 #DISABLE_SPH_PARTICLE_WAKEUP    # don't let gas particles move to lower timesteps based on neighbor activity (use for debugging)
+#DO_UPWIND_TIME_CENTERING       # this (and DO_HALFSTEP_FOR_MESHLESS_METHODS) use alternative methods for up-winding the fluxes in the MFM/MFV schemes. this up-weighting can be more accurate in hydrostatic problems with a large sound-speed discontinuity -if- the pressure gradient is steady-state, but if they are moving or unstable, it is less accurate (and can suppress mixing)
 # --------------------
 # ----- Additional Fluid Physics and Gravity
 #COOLING_OPERATOR_SPLIT         # do the hydro heating/cooling in operator-split fashion from chemical/radiative. slightly more accurate when tcool >> tdyn, but much noisier when tcool << tdyn
+#COOL_LOWTEMP_THIN_ONLY         # in the COOL_LOW_TEMPERATURES module, treat low-temperature cooling as optically-thin instead of interpolating between optically-thin and -thick regimes
 #MHD_ALTERNATIVE_LEAPFROG_SCHEME # use alternative leapfrog where magnetic fields are treated like potential/positions (per Federico Stasyszyn's suggestion): still testing
 #SUPER_TIMESTEP_DIFFUSION       # use super-timestepping to accelerate integration of diffusion operators [for testing or if there are stability concerns]
 #EVALPOTENTIAL                  # computes gravitational potential
+#GRAVITY_HYBRID_OPENING_CRIT    # use -both- Barnes-Hut + relative angle opening criterion for the gravity tree (normally choose one or the other)
+#TIDAL_TIMESTEP_CRITERION       # replace standard acceleration-based timestep criterion with one based on the tidal tensor norm, which is more accurate and adaptive (testing, but may be promoted to default code)
+#BH_WAKEUP_GAS                  # force all gas within the interaction radius of a BH/sink particle to timestep at the same rate (set to lowest timebin of any of the interacting neighbors)
 # --------------------
 # ----- Particle IDs
 #TEST_FOR_IDUNIQUENESS          # explicitly check if particles have unique id numbers (only use for special behaviors)